 John 3:16 For God so loved the world, that he gave his only Son, that whoever believes in Him should not perish but have eternal life.

 *If these are not your personal beliefs, please respect our faith and ensure your interactions with the children in teaching / assisting are not in contradiction to these beliefs.

 Guidelines, Policies, and Procedures

-Brussels Christian Homeschool Co-op (BCHC) meets every other week on Wednesdays from 9:30-12:30.
+Brussels Christian Homeschool Co-op (BCHC) meets every other week on Thursdays from 12:30-3:30.
 We have 2 semesters in a school year, which runs from September to March.
 Each semester contains 5 weeks of classes.
 We provide two class periods.
 Classes offered are based on what parents volunteer to teach each semester.
 Parents are involved in the classes either teaching or assisting.
-We end each day with a coffee/tea break for the parents when we visit with one another.
-During that social time for the parents, the students have free time where they can talk with each other and/or play games.
+We end each day with a brief time to visit with each other.
 Before we leave the campus, we all participate in cleaning up the facilities.

-Other activities that we provide throughout the year include, but are not limited to: field trips, Christmas and End-of-the-Year parties, Moms’ Night Out, and Field and Fair Day.
+Other activities that we provide throughout the year include, but are not limited to: field trips, Christmas and End-of-the-Year parties, Moms’ Night Out, and Presentation Day.

 Note about language:

 Because we provide a ministry to English-speaking homeschoolers, the homeschool parent and their child(ren) must be able to speak and understand English with no assistance in order to attend.
 This allows the parent/child to have the maximum benefit of attending co-op, and supports an environment beneficial to the group as a whole.

 Your oldest child must be 5 years old by September 1st, and you must be actively homeschooling in order for your family to join BCHC.
 Younger siblings are provided child care at co-op and may participate in classes when provided.